hchiam/learning-js/bookmarklets/README.md

 ![example bookmarks](ExampleBookmarks.png)

-An alternative to bookmarklet are [Chrome Snippets](https://developer.chrome.com/docs/devtools/javascript/snippets/).
+An alternative to bookmarklets are [Chrome Snippets](https://developer.chrome.com/docs/devtools/javascript/snippets/).

 ## Tips for converting from normal JS to bookmarklet